imthatcarlos/eth-tokenized/README.md

 # [eth-tokenized]

-A collection of smart contract that enable assets to be represented by ERC20 token contract that users can then invest in with a stable token.
+A collection of smart contracts that enable assets to be represented by an ERC20 token contract that users can then invest in with a stable token.

 ### Setup
 Clone the repo and run `npm install`